-ESPN wanted Peyton Manning on Monday Night Football.
+ESPN wanted Peyton Manning on ‘Monday Night Football.’
 This year, its dream (sort of) comes true.

-The two will kibbitz with famous guests, including expected appearances from Charles Barkley and Seattle Seahawks quarterback Russell Wilson during Week One, and offer analysis in a family-themed, travel-free arrangement.
+The two will kibbitz with famous guests, including expected appearances from Charles Barkley and Seattle Seahawks quarterback Russell Wilson during Week 1, and offer analysis in a family-themed, travel-free arrangement.
 Or, in other words, exactly how Peyton Manning would like it.

 His arrival at ESPN signifies the latest progression in the network’s MegaCast strategy, offering alternate broadcasts to fans for big games.
 But it is also indicative of Manning’s own gravitational pull and the aspirations he has for his new production company, Omaha Productions. (“Calling a game from home with your brother sounds pretty good to me,” said another NFL analyst.)